 All questions required for currently contracted Applicants.
 Questions 19.4.5.1-19.4.5.3 are required for new entrant Applicants.
+All questions are required for currently contracted Applicants.

 Applicant must: 1) Adopt a hospital payment strategy that places each general acute care hospital at-risk or subject to a bonus payment for quality performance and ties at least 2% of network hospital payments to value.
 2) Promote hospital involvement in improvement programs so that all hospitals achieve infection rates (measured as a standardized infection ratio or SIR) of 1.0 or lower for the five Hospital Associated Infection (HAI) measures listed below or are working to improve.
 3) Promote hospital involvement programs so that all hospitals comply with Sepsis Management according to CMS guidelines.